arburk/open-x-day-code-ql/README.md

   - large community participation ([compare pulse](https://github.com/github/codeql/pulse/monthly))
 - It is not a replacement for static code analysis but a complement to it
   - Important to know: some files are not (yet) scanned (e.g. lomboked classes)
-- Support of most important technology stack
+- Supports relevant technology stack
 - Enables to conduct scans for own queries
-  - Although it is a steep learning curve getting known to the query language itself
+  - Steep learning curve getting known to the query language itself

 [CodeQL]: https://securitylab.github.com/tools/codeql/